space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

 7. The station's wastenet sends the air to the station's recyclernet, which filters and recyclers the gasses back to the gas reserves.
 8. The cycle repeats.

-This allows proper flow-based atmospherics and the proper control of station temperature (and indirectly, pressure)!
+This allows for proper flow-based atmospherics and the proper control of station temperature (and indirectly, pressure)!

 ### The Gas Mixing Chamber
 The gas mixing chamber is a new system that will have to be enabled at the start of the shift.
 This system uses a series of radiators exposed to space and a burn chamber to heat or cool the air in the chamber dramatically.
 To explain it linearly: